david30-maker/student_dashboard_api/README.md

 ## Get current user - using JWT token

-Now let us see how we will use this jwt token to get the current user .
+Now let us see how we will use this jwt token to get the current user.
 We will get this token from the response header after signing up and use it in the header of the GET request to the `http://localhost:3001/api/v1/users` endpoint to get the current user .